CesarTheKaos/CesarTheKaos/README.md

 - 👋 Hi, I’m @CesarTheKaos.
 - 👀 I’m interested in web development.
-- 🌱 I’m currently learning web development.
+- 🌱 I’m currently learning HTML, CSS and JavaScript.
 - 💞️ I’m looking to collaborate on a proyecto to learn more.
 - 📫 How to reach me ...